520luigi/PHP_Piscine/README.md

 both initialize the database.
 In case one doesn't work, I got the other.

 ### Day 05 (SQL Database)
+Did 21/21 Exercises, they are simple and short, but there could be errors.
+We'll see.\
 To use MAMP SQL without downloading, go to MAMP applications folder so that whenever I type mysql on terminal, it automatically goes to "PATH=/Applications/MAMP/Library/bin:$PATH".
 Put this path in my .zshrc file.
 If I have password and username access, then run: "mysql -uroot -proot" to get to mysql shell.